Hwa Rang Do: Curriculum: belt/sash rank system

-Each Belt consists of an open hand long form, basic attack techniques, kicking test, sets of defensive techniques, weapons forms at Yellow Belt, Blue Belt, and Half-Black Belt, as well as sparring methods which include a sport-like point sparring program and a ground fighting grappling program.
+Each Belt consists of an open hand long form, basic attack techniques, kicking test, sets of defensive techniques, weapons forms at Yellow Belt, Blue Belt, and Half-Black Belt, as well as sparring methods which include a sport-like point sparring program and a ground fighting grappling program (Gotoogi).
 There is also weapons sparring available to Tae Soo Do students, but this is optional depending on the school and academy.

 Hwa Rang Do Color Sash Ranks:

 Once a student has graduated the Tae Soo Do program, they receive their black belt and begin the color sash ranks in Hwa Rang Do.
 Once a student begins their training in Hwa Rang Do, the focus of the training shifts to provide a deeper understanding of the material and show a greater diversity of applications one can use.
 At one point, there were 9 ranks of color sashes, but with the inclusion of Tae Soo Do, much of the material that was in the first two sashes were similar to Tae Soo Do, so advancements through those ranks were removed.
 Students are still required to learn the material, but the information is now part of the training at Yellow Sash.
 Depending on the student, training at this level can take 7–12 years before a student can become a Cho Dan (First degree Black Sash).
 The color sash rank system includes: